AnitaOlsen/100-days-of-code/mycodelog.md

 # #100DaysOfCode Log - Round 1 - Anita Olsen

 The log of my #100DaysOfCode challenge.
-Started on 20th of March, 2018.
+Started on the 20th of March, 2018.

 ## Log

+### R1D35
+Completed Exercise 19.
+Functions and Variables @lzsthw "Learn Python 3 the Hard Way" Practiced #Python Functions, If/Else Statements, If Statements, Nested If Statements, Accessing Properties, Return Statements, Strings, Variables & While Loops @CodeCombat

 ### R1D34
 Practiced #Python If Statements, Nested If Statements, Accessing  Properties, Strings, Variables, While Loops & I dueled other players @CodeCombat Been working on the learn HTML course @Codecademy